 The Union Church of Guatemala (UCG) announces an opening for the position of Senior Pastor.
 For 75 years, the mission of UCG continues to be to serve the English-speaking population of Guatemala.
 Located in Guatemala City, the metropolitan area has an urban population of 3.3 million and is the largest city in Central America.
 The congregation is made up of national and international business men and women, employees and volunteers at non-government organizations, missionaries, entrepreneurs, diplomatic corps, and other third-country nationals who have settled there.
 The membership is equally divided between Guatemalan and foreign-born individuals and the leadership of the church reflects this diversity.
 The congregation is comprised of many nationalities with multiple denominational backgrounds.
 The three Sunday services reflect the worship preferences of members and includes a contemporary, traditional, and coffee-house style orientation and the church offers active children's, youth, and women's ministries on Sundays and throughout the week.
 Weekly attendance for the three services is around 200 unique individuals per week.
-The annual budget in recent years has consistently remained around US$260,000 and the church is governed by a Board of Elders and an active Church Council.
+The annual budget in recent years has consistently remained around US$260,000.
+The church is governed by a Board of Elders and an active Church Council.
 The Union Church of Guatemala is independent, self-supporting and self-governing and receives no financial assistance from any denomination or missionary society.
 The church has no indebtedness and, with the equivalent of four spacious buildings and an on-site parking lot, there are no current plans for expansion.
 The salary for this position will be competitive and no support needs to be raised.
 The Senior Pastor will be provided on-site housing.

 The successful applicant must: • Be a man; • Believe that he has been called into the ministry by God.
-He shall meet the qualifications for a minister as recorded in the Bible (I Timothy 3:2-7); • Subscribe to all portions of the Apostle’s Creed; • Possess native or near-native fluency in English and it is desirable to have a working knowledge of Spanish, or at least, the willingness to learn the language for day to day life; • Have strong, mature, and godly character; • Demonstrate gifted insight into the Scripture and communicate well those insights to others; • Be ordained by a Protestant denomination; (Although there are denominational differences in ordination, the successful applicant must be qualified to perform church rites and sacraments, such as communion, baptisms, marriages and funerals.) • Be willing to relocate to Guatemala City; and, • Accept an initial contract of three years; • Be a team player willing to work together with staff and lay voluntary committees.
+He shall meet the qualifications for a minister as recorded in the Bible (I Timothy 3:2-7); • Subscribe to all portions of the Apostle’s Creed; • Possess native or near-native fluency in English and have a working knowledge of Spanish, or at least, the willingness to learn the language for day to day life; • Have strong, mature, and godly character; • Demonstrate gifted insight into the Scripture and communicate well those insights to others; • Be ordained by a Protestant denomination; (Although there are denominational differences in ordination, the successful applicant must be qualified to perform church rites and sacraments, such as communion, baptisms, marriages and funerals.) • Be willing to relocate to Guatemala City; and, • Accept an initial contract of three years; and, • Be a team player willing to work together with staff and lay voluntary committees.

 Preferred Qualifications (not prerequisite)